AbigailN10/CPE487/README.md

      * Connect _display3_ to _data_ from leddec16.vhd.
      * Change_data_ to be from (15 downto 0) to (31 downto 0). _data_ needs to be twice as big because it holds twice the amount of information: information from _display_ and now information from _display2_ too.

+How we added the LEDs:
+- We added 8 LEDs in the constraints file.
+- We created a new source file called _stage_.
+   * This source file was written similarly to _leddec_.
+It has an 'in port' to take in the stage and an 'out port' to output the stage to the LEDs.
+   * The LEDs light up based on the stage/level the user is at.
+- In SimonSays.vhd
+   * In the entity, LED was added as an output port.
+LED is an 8-bit array because 8 LEDs are used
+   * The component stage1 was added.
+   * In the port mapping, stage connects to stage and LED connects to LED.

 ## Video
 See SuccessfulGame1.mov for video of the board working in action.
+See SuccessfulGameWithLEDS.mov for video of the board working with the LEDs.

 Note: GitHub only allows files up to 25MB.
 To see full video (with example of pressing BTNC to restart the game), see the slideshow submitted for the presentation.